CONQUEST, COLONIZATION, AND CONVERSION

 THE PAPACY TAKES THE LEAD

 The bottom line is that the early military success of the crusades re-introduced Europe to “exotic” goods and international trade routes originating in the East.
 What type of goods were making their way from the east?
-An answer to this question can be found in a document describing the Christian capture of a trade caravan.
-See a source fragment to the right.
-In 1192 a group of crusaders led by Richard I (r.
-1189-1199) “the Lionheart” captured this caravan and noted the contents it carried.
+An answer to this question can be found in a document describing the Christian capture of a trade caravan below.

-The crusades and the revival of Europe’s economy stimulated the quest for ways to circumnavigate the Islamic world and find a new way to reach Asia.
-Two waves would be initiated.
-One attempted to go circumnavigate Africa and the other sought to reach Asia by heading in a westerly direction.
+The Crusades served as a catalyst for Europe’s desire for eastern goods and the expansion of trade.
+An effort to eventually tap into eastern resources stimulated the quest for ways to circumnavigate the Islamic world and find new ways to reach Asia.
+Two waves would be initiated, one attempted to go circumnavigate Africa and the other sought to reach Asia by heading in a westerly direction.

 The crusades also successfully fused Christianity and militarism thus laying the foundations for the concept of just war.
 For example, Saint Bernard of Clairvaux’s (1090-1153) In Praise of the New Knighthood argued that the, “. . . the knights of Christ may safely fight the battles of their Lord, fearing neither sin if they smite the enemy, nor danger at their own death; since to inflict death or to die for Christ is no sin, but rather, an abundant claim to glory.”
 This notion that war could be justified even made its way into Iberian medieval law.